 Comp Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(2) Privacy key light On: Privacy screen is on, which helps prevent side-angle viewing.
-(3) Ŕ Mute light On: Computer sound is off.Off: Computer sound is on.
-(4) Ŕ Microphone mute light On: Microphone is off.Off: Microphone is on.
+(2) Fn lock light On: The fn key is locked.
+For more information, see Hot keys (select products only) on page 16.
+(3) A Mute light On: Computer sound is off.Off: Computer sound is on.
+(4) 葱 Microphone mute light On: Microphone is off.Off: Microphone is on.
+(5) numlk Num lk light On: Num lk is on.